 Countless Yelpers say the cookies at this nostalgic retro bakery are the best they've ever had—in part because you taste chocolate in every bite (there's even a big dollop of chocolate in the center for good measure).
-For the true Southern experience, wash down your cookie with some sweet tea, and enjoy it at the big community table.
+For the true Southern experience, wash down your cookie with some sweet tea.

 HAWAII: Kalapawai Café & Deli in Kailua

 This contemporary eatery is known for its friendly service, relaxed atmosphere, and out-of-this-world sweets.
 The secret to their salted chocolate chip cookies is the use of brown butter, which gives them an even richer flavor.
 For an even more indulgent twist, order the cookie warm and a la mode with vanilla ice cream.
 "You'll love it," says one Yelper.
 "If you don't, something is wrong with your taste buds."

 It's not just the fast and friendly service and the melt-in-your-mouth cookies that have helped this bakery to earn such a loyal following.
 It's also the delivery service—that's right, you can order warm gourmet cookies and ice cold milk right to your doorstep.
 And what's not to love about their signature chocolate chip cookies, which are baked till golden brown and crispy around the edges, but still gooey in the center?
 Part of what makes them shine is the use of high-quality Guittard chocolate, and the fact that they're always served warm.
 And if the original size looks too intimidating, you can always opt for the miniaturized version.